iCliniq Logo

 Introduction:

-Malnutrition-related diabetes tends to occur among young individuals with nutritional deficiencies, especially in low and middle-income countries.
-There was a criterion set to identify MRDM by WHO previously.
-Still, it was removed in 1999 by WHO itself saying there was a lack of evidence for its cause as malnutrition or it may also be due to protein deficiency.
+MRDM (malnutrition-related diabetes mellitus) tends to occur among young individuals with nutritional deficiencies, especially in low and middle-income countries.
+The WHO (World Health Organization) previously set a criterion for identifying MRDM.
+Still, WHO removed it in 1999, saying there was a lack of evidence for its cause, which was malnutrition, or it may also be due to protein deficiency.

-MRDM shows insulinopenia, insulin resistance, hyperglycemia, and partial failure of beta cells in the pancreas.
+MRDM shows insulinopenia (fasting-C peptide level less than or equal to 110 percent of the normal lower limits of laboratory measurements), insulin resistance, hyperglycemia (high blood glucose levels), and partial failure of beta cells in the pancreas.

-FCPD: This type of MRDM is observed in young individuals who are generally below the age of 30 years.
-These are found to have
+1. Fibrocalcific or Fibrocalculous Pancreatic Diabetes (FCPD) -This type of MRDM is observed in young individuals who are generally below the age of 30 years.
+These are found to have;

 • Malnutrition.